Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

 #### Prerequisites

-A connection has been established, see [Create a connection](./01_ManageConnections.md#create-a-connection).
+At least one connection has been established, see [Create a connection](./01_ManageConnections.md#create-a-connection).

 #### Procedure